 We made an Easter egg tree!

-The tree is inspired by the wonderful Easter egg tree in Tasha Tudor’s A Time to Keep.
+The tree is inspired by the wonderful Easter egg tree in my childhood copy of Tasha Tudor’s A Time to Keep.

 A DIY Easter Egg Tree